tedmoore/Serge-Modular-Archive-Instrument/README.md

 ## License

-The license for the code is BSD-3 while the license for the audio files and accompanying data licensed under Creative Commons [Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/).
+The license for the code is BSD-3 Clause and the license for the audio files and accompanying data is licensed under Creative Commons [Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/).

 ## Building